Rosie O’Donnell Wanted To Support Politicians Opposing Trump, But Broke FEC Rules By Donating Too Much

 — Mary (@USAHotLips) May 6, 2018

 Some of the recipients of superfluous donations include Alabama Sen. Doug Jones and Pennsylvania Rep. Conor Lamb.
 O’Donnell gave $4,700 to Jones, while she donated $3,600 to Lamb.
 Although Jones’ office did not respond to requests for comments, Lamb’s office said they plan to refund O’Donnell the extra $900.
-Also, they’ll give her the option of putting the $900 towards the primary elections, which would make it an allowable donation.
+Also, they’ll give her the option of putting the $900 toward the primary elections, which would make it an allowable donation.

 Other recipients of O’Donnell’s overzealous donations were California Rep. Adam Schiff, who received $2,950.
 Also on the list is Illinois congressional candidate Lauren Underwood, who received a donation of $4,200.
 Finally, the fifth candidate was Staten Island and Brooklyn congressional candidate Omar Vaid, who received $3,450.
 Vaid’s office said that some of the money was designated to the “wrong election” and the information would be fixed.